Solo Trip to Panch Pokhari

 Day 4 Panch Pokhari to Deurali and Drive to Kathmandu

 This time my destination was Panch Pokari.
 It is a well known destination for Buddhist and Hindus.
 Situated in Sindhupalchowk district, the area is well populated by Tamang.
 The local people visit this place on the day of Janai Purnima festival during August.
 Hundreds and Thousands of Nepalese - both Buddhist and Hindus go for pilgrim and take sacred bath on this day.
-Among them, number of Shamans with their typical Drums seize your eyes.
+Among them, a number of Shamans with their typical Drums seize your eyes.
 They go all the way drumming, Chanting and dancing in their trance state.
 They are the only people least affected by the high altitude geography and the difficult trail that goes mostly uphill.

 But this time during December, there was nothing like that.
 Moreover, at this time of covid 19 pandemic, tourism ( both domestic and international) has been completely crippled.
 Obviously people are reluctant to travel although the government has lifted restriction in trekking.

-It is daunting to take a solo trip to such remote mountainous region in off season.
+It is daunting to take a solo trip to such remote mountainous regions in off season.
 I set up at around 11.30 am in my bike.
 It was 4.5 hours drive from Bhaktapur to Bhotang Village via Changu, Sankhu, LapsiPhedi, Chapabot Bharegaun and Melamchi.

 On Day 2, after a short rest and chit chat with a boy looking after his cottage in Tupi Danda, I continued walking.
 From here, the trail dramatically grows lonely for me.
 The mossy dense forest makes you nervous and warns you to take your time before you continue.
-I literally was stunned by the deafening silence of the jungle and at a time I even thought to take U turn and run back to downhill where I would feel more safe and comfortable.
+I literally was stunned by the deafening silence of the jungle and at a time I even thought to take U turn and run back downhill where I would feel more safe and comfortable.
 But promptly I realized that I could not thwart the mission.
 So, I rather kept going accepting whatever the challenges would possibly come ahead.

 As I walk further deep this temperate forest, I would some time be alarmed by the weird shaped rocks and trees covered in green moss.
 In many bends and corners, you take them for some kind of animal or someone waiting to surprise you.
 But as you go closer, you are happy to realize it is just your illusion.
-I know it is more likely to happen if you are all alone in this ruthless forest.
+It is even more likely to happen if you are all alone in this ruthless forest.
 During winter, the shaded part of the forest can go freezing cold.
 So, the streams that flow along such bend are frozen.
 I had to be very careful walking on ice.
 After walking about and hour, the trail now goes along the bank of Gyalsin khola.
 There was a small wooden crossover on it.
 After crossing the river the trail again winds up hill.

 Although the path gets more strenuous as you climb uphill, the wider horizon come in your view is extraordinarily mesmerizing.
 As you move ahead towards semi alpine zone, you leave the green patch of forest behind and hence they come in full shape.
 Continuous uphill walk makes you breathless, but I would say, the infinite layers of mountains that you can behold from the height make you forget to breathe.
 Moreover, varieties of birds welcome you with their sonorous carol.

 Further ahead, your heels can feel the trail growing harder.
 I could feel some sharp pointed pebbles under my heels despite wearing a good walking boot.
 Gradually, I ascended for about an hour and half up to Tapkharka.
 From here onward, I figured out the effect of altitude, I felt like taking a break after every now and then.
 But, every time I stopped, my eyes would run over the infinite ranges of hills and mountain stretching far away in the horizon.
-It would quickly boost up my energy and tempted to climb higher out of curiosity and expectation to see wider view.
+It would quickly boost up my energy and tempt to climb higher out of curiosity and expectation to see wider view.
 Ahead was Noshyampati in my view.
 There were few small cottages made of corrugated tin.
 The urgency to arrive there for a good rest was throbbing.
 But for this, I needed one more hour of walk.

 Noshyampati is at the height of 3700 m which is an ideal place for overnight stop so that your body is well acclimatized before you go for final climb to 4200 m where lies Panch Pokhari, my destination.